New York City Police Department corruption and misconduct: Mafia cops

 Louis Eppolito and Stephen Caracappa were simultaneously on the payrolls of the NYPD and the Lucchese crime family and were abusing their authority as officers of the NYPD.
-They would routinely violate the civil rights of the citizens of New York City, and moonlighted for the crime family.
-They would use NYPD files to track down the enemies of the crime family and were ultimately convicted of the murders of Eddie Lino, Michael Greenwald (an informant for the FBI) and innocent man Nick Guido, who had the same name as a man targeted by the crime family.
-Indicted in 2005, Eppolito received life in prison with an additional 100 years and Caracappa received life in prison with an additional 80 years.
+They would routinely violate the civil rights of the citizens of New York City and moonlighted for the crime family.
+They would use NYPD files to track down the enemies of the crime family and were ultimately convicted of the murders of Eddie Lino, Michael Greenwald (an informant for the FBI), and innocent man Nick Guido, who had the same name as a man targeted by the crime family.
+Indicted in 2005, Eppolito received life in prison with an additional 100 years, and Caracappa received life in prison with an additional 80 years.
 They were also fined a combined $4 million.
 They received a monthly salary of $5,000 from the crime family.

 NYPD "rape cops" scandals

 In December 2008, two on-duty NYPD officers were charged with raping a woman whom they had been dispatched to help on a 911 call.
 Officers Kenneth Moreno, age 43, and Franklin Mata, age 29, were called to help a drunken woman out of a taxi and into her apartment in 2008.
 The woman testified that she awoke in her bedroom to being raped by Moreno; Mata was said to have acted as a lookout during the incident.
 Although both men were acquitted of the rape at trial in May 2011, the jury's verdict proved highly controversial and drew large protests.
 Moreno and Mata were, however, found guilty of official misconduct for going back into the woman's apartment three times without alerting their superiors and making erroneous calls to 911 with claims of a nonexistent homeless man loitering in the area to facilitate their return to the premises.
 As a result of the convictions, both officers were immediately terminated from the NYPD.

 In September 2011, an off-duty NYPD officer, Michael Pena, was charged with raping a schoolteacher at gunpoint.
-According to the woman, she was stopped by Pena, who was allegedly intoxicated, who ordered her into an apartment backyard as he pointed a gun into her face.
+According to the woman, she was stopped by Pena, who was allegedly intoxicated, who ordered her into an apartment backyard as he pointed a gun at her face.
 At Pena's trial, the woman testified that Pena had threatened to kill her if she screamed or looked at him as he began to rape her.
 An apartment resident heard the woman's pleas for him to stop and called 911.
 The NYPD was able to confirm that Pena was drunk and armed, but he denied raping her.
 He was charged with 10 felonies, including predatory assault, sexual assault, and first-degree rape, and pleaded not guilty.
 On March 27, 2012, Pena was found guilty on the predatory assault and sexual assault charges, but the jury deadlocked on the rape charges.
-Three months after the trial, Pena pleaded guilty to rape and was sentenced to 75-to-life.
+Three months after the trial, Pena pleaded guilty to rape and was sentenced to 75 years to life.